Don’t Allow People and Circumstances Control Your Life

 • How can we stop behaving like a puppet on a string, letting people and circumstances pull our strings?

-1. Breathing deeply a few times, before reacting.
+1. Breathe deeply a few times, before reacting.

-2. Trying to replace your thoughts with positive thoughts.
+2. Try to replace your thoughts with positive thoughts.

 These, and many similar tips are helpful, but sometimes, when in such a situation, you might not remember what to do, or the feelings, anger and reactions are too strong, not allowing you to do something about them.